-Please consult our comprehensive User's Guide at https://ecall.ffg.at/Cockpit/Help.aspx The submission procedure comprises the following steps:
+Please consult our comprehensive User's Guide at https://ecall.ffg.at/Cockpit/Help.aspx.

+The submission procedure comprises the following steps:

-- 1) The national consortium leader registers on the eCall system (if this has not already been done earlier). - 2) The national consortium leader creates or updates the master data of his/her organisation. - 3) The proposer creates a new proposal under the Call "NANO 2.Call Transnational Cooperative RTD Projects" - 4) The national consortium leader fills in the project data in the parts of forms provided for this purpose. - 5) The national consortium leader selects a type of project in the sub-form "Project Data" (Industrial Research or Experimental Development).
-After this, the two parts of forms (Part A + Part B) are available for downloading in the sub-form "File Attachments". - 6) The national consortium leader draws up the information on the two parts of forms (Part A + Part B) together with the project partners, and uploads the completed forms onto eCall.
+- 1) The national consortium leader registers on the eCall system (if this has not already been done earlier). - 2) The national consortium leader creates or updates the master data (including annual accounts of the last three years, and Certificate of Registration of the participating Austrian enterprises) of his/her organisation. - 3) The proposer creates a new proposal under the Call "NANO 3.Call Transnational Cooperative RTD Projects" - 4) The national consortium leader fills in the project data in the parts of forms provided for this purpose. - 5) The national consortium leader selects a type of project in the sub-form "Project Data" (Industrial Research or Experimental Development).
+After this, the two parts of forms (Part A + Part B) are available for downloading in the sub-form "File Attachments".
+For transnational projects which are not MNT-ERA.NET Projects: a "Letter of Intent" (see Full Proposal application form Part A) has to be signed with a legally valid signature by each foreign partner and it has to be attached to the Full-Proposal submission via eCall upload. - 6) The national consortium leader draws up the information on the two parts of forms (Part A + Part B) together with the project partners, and uploads the completed forms onto eCall.